 We would estimate zero impact of the railroads on national aggregate productivity, mechanically, if we assumed zero gaps between inputs' value marginal product and marginal cost.
-Our baseline counterfactual assumes the measured frictions in the manufacturing sector also reflect frictions in the agricultural sector.
+Our baseline counterfactual assumes the measured wedges in the manufacturing sector also reflect wedges in the agricultural sector.
 If we assume no distortions outside of the manufacturing sector, we estimate an aggregate productivity loss of 16.5% in 1890 without the railroad network (Table 10, column 2).
 The estimated counterfactual impacts also become moderately smaller if we adjust counties' measured input expenditures using counties' measured materials wedges as a proxy for capital wedges or labor wedges (Table 10, columns 3 and 4).
 The measurement of capital expenditures is particularly subject to measurement error, but capital expenditures are a small share of total input expenditures and so assuming zero misallocation in capital only moderately reduces the aggregate productivity impact to 20.2% (column 5).
+Capital may also be at a statically inefficient level due to adjustment costs (Asker, Collard-Wexler and De Loecker, 2014), or face risk such that ex-post capital use is seemingly distorted, which are further motivations for showing the sensitivity of our results to alternative distortions for capital.
 If we decrease the dispersion in capital wedges (or all input wedges) wedges by 5, 10, or 25 percent, the counterfactual estimates are within one percentage point of our baseline estimate.

 Our estimated counterfactual impacts on national aggregate productivity vary moderately with the estimated value of $\overline{P}$ (average price per ton of traded goods) and are not sensitive to the estimated value of $\theta$ (the trade elasticity) in columns 6 - 10 of Table 10.
-Alternative values of $\theta$ re-scale market access but have little effect on the estimated impacts because we use the observed distribution of population across counties to discipline the model.
-As a result, changes in estimated country-level parameters (e.g., $A_o$ ) counteract the change in $\theta$ .
+The results are stable across values of $\theta$ , as in Donaldson and Hornbeck (2016), which reflects two countervailing forces: (1) for a higher $\theta$ , changes in market access matter less for economic outcomes; but (2) for a higher $\theta$ , market access declines more in the counterfactual without railroads.
+In our model, as in the trade literature generally, a higher trade elasticity implies lower gains from given trade flows.
+However, to fit the data on the spatial distribution of economic activity, we estimate more trade flows for a higher $\theta$ .
+These two forces largely cancel out, so counterfactual impacts from shocks to market access are not sensitive to $\theta$ .
 The estimated counterfactual impacts are more sensitive to the estimated value of $\overline{P}$ because higher values of $\overline{P}$ effectively re-scale the baseline transportation cost parameters and diminish differences between the factual and counterfactual scenarios.